 Targeted Access to Tribal Government Communities for Increasing Access and engagement in Behavioral Health Services: Mendocino County will partner with Consolidated Tribal Health Project to engage each Mendocino County Tribal Government community in consultation and conversation about strategies to improve access and engagement to their members.

-Status of MHSA Funding: New program funded with PEI Reversion through FY 19/20.
+Status of MHSA Funding: New program funded with PEI Reversion beginning in Fiscal Year 18-19 through Fiscal Year 19-20.